-I wrote an article awhile back for the local newspaper about walking to school with my friend Becca Steinberg.
+Child abuse is an upsetting topic.
+It’s so painful to think that anyone would take advantage of a child in any way.
+I wrote a column awhile back for the local newspaper about walking to school with my friend Becca Steinberg.
 Becca and I passed a man in a parked car who had his penis hanging out.
 He was sunning himself, pretending to be asleep.
 Becca and I both noticed his alarmingly naked appendage.
 We were both profoundly embarrassed.

-A few years earlier, as I explored in the article, I had been walking home from school by myself, through the park.
-Becca’s mom never let her walk through the park but I was the youngest of four and my parents were more permissive.
+This wasn’t my first experience with an abuser.
+A few years earlier I had been walking home from school by myself, through the park.
+Becca’s mom never let her walk through the park but I was the youngest of four children and my parents were more permissive.

 “Hello little boy!”
 A man said to me.
 Thinking about it now, I realize the man was a young adult, perhaps 25 or 30 years old.
 But I was only in first or second grade and he seemed very old to me at the time.